cdunham1989/Whisper/Documentation.md

 Today we set out to begin working towards our MVP.
 We decided to split our team to work on:

 - Swift app logic: creating users, conversations and a database for this information to persist.
-- Remote server which will accept the messages from the application and reply with a 'success response'.
+- Ruby server logic: Creating a remote server which accepts a string from the application, converts it into a JSON file and replies with a 'confirmation'.

 ## Important Documents